-Voice + Document Intelligence for Deal Execution — A new infrastructure layer that analyzes deal documents, diligence conversations, and financial data to accelerate transaction workflows and surface risk before it's too late.
+Voice + Document Intelligence for Deal Execution — Powered by Daxe's proprietary technology, a new infrastructure layer that analyzes deal documents, diligence conversations, and financial data to accelerate transaction workflows and surface risk before it's too late.

 M&A transactions require analyzing enormous volumes of information under compressed timelines.
 A typical deal involves thousands of documents in virtual data rooms, financial statements and projections, legal contracts and governance records, management presentations, and diligence calls with founders and executives — all arriving simultaneously.